CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus_OLD.md

 ## Required Materials
 To be successful in this class, the student must:

-* Have access to a Windows PC with Microsoft Office 2016 installed _*OR*_ access to a Mac with Microsoft 2016 installed.
+* Have access to a Windows PC with Microsoft Office365/2019 installed _*OR*_ access to a Mac with Microsoft 365/2019 installed.
 (As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
 * Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is: ISBN: **978-1-260-72803-3**
+The ISBN that we will be using is: ISBN: **978-1-264-02216-8**
-> Office 2016 SimNet - simnet online for Microsoft Office 2016, 1st ed
+> Office365/2019 SimNet - simnet online for Microsoft Office365/2019, 1st ed
 > Author: Triad Interactive
 > Access Code
 > **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
 I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
 The publisher provides two weeks of "free" access to start our semester.